dojo/docs/welcome.rst

 Installation
 ------------

+If you've never used Dojo before, it is recommended you read the following sections to ensure you are 'up and running' before proceeding further into the Guides.
+These sections provide fundamental Dojo practices, and are invaluable in ensuring a quick start to Dojo:

 * `How to Install the Dojo Toolkit <quickstart/install>`_
 * `Functions used *everywhere* <quickstart/dojo-basics>`_

 Getting started
 ---------------

+Dojo is a very extensive library of code, most of which is optional.
+Here are some "Getting Started" guides that show common uses of technologies provided by the Toolkit.
+You can learn more about individual components in each sub-project (dojo, dijit, and dojox) in later sections, as these only skim the surface of HOWTO do things:

 * `UI Development <quickstart/interfacedesign>`_
 * `Back buttons <quickstart/back>`_